-Group risk strategy and risk criteria are documented in "Risk Strategy of ERGO Group 2020".
-The Group risk strategy is complemented by Munich Health's risk strategy.
+Group risk strategy and risk criteria are documented in "ERGO Group Risk Strategy 2021".
+The Group risk strategy is complemented by Munich Health's risk strategy and "ERGO Digital Ventures Risk Strategy 2021".
+In addition, the "Risk Limit and Trigger Manual for ERGO Group AG (incl.
+ERGO Inernational) 2021" is relevant for the strategic limits and group triggers of the company.

 The Monitoring of risks involves Stress Testing, which forms part of the annual process of Own Risk and Solvency Assessment (ORSA).
-The recent stress tests calculated for the ORSA Report as at Q4 2019 for the Company's capital position under stress are following a common set of stress test scenarios defined by the Group, enhanced by specific relevant stress test scenarios which are only relevant for the Company.
-Since the Risk Profile of the Company has not significantly changed towards year end 2019, the calculations are still relevant and applicable.
+The recent stress tests calculated for the ORSA Report as at Q4 2020 for the Company's capital position under stress are following a common set of stress test scenarios defined by the Group, enhanced by specific relevant stress test scenarios which are only relevant for the Company.
+Since the Risk Profile of the Company has not significantly changed towards year end 2020, the calculations are still relevant and applicable.

 - Among the standard stresses, the Portfolio Lapse scenario is the most relevant.
 It will not reflect a stress case directly implied by the technical calculation.
 However, the scale effect in combination with the fact, that the Company was struggling to increase it's portfolio volume, creates a stress case that deserves close monitoring and strategic management.
-If the company would miss to react appropriately to a significant portfolio drop, a fixed cost redistribution to the residual portfolio would not be feasible in line with maintaining the financial stability of the company. - Among the market stresses, the most relevant case is Currency Rates dropping by 20%. - The company is robust when it comes to technical provision stress. - The expected growth in importance of the Cyber Risk scenario has been mitigated with successfully closing the project GDPR (General Data Protection Regulation).
-The stress case with € 1,5 million penalty is still reasonable. - Political risks are considered not applicable in the sense of regulatory constraints on business actions.
+If the company would miss to react appropriately to a significant portfolio drop, a fixed cost redistribution to the residual portfolio would not be feasible in line with maintaining the financial stability of the company. - Among the market stresses, the most relevant case is Currency Rates dropping by 20%. - The company is robust when it comes to technical provision stress. - The growth in importance of the Cyber Risk scenario is reflected by the stress case with € 1,5 million penalty or other reason for financial loss due to cyber crime, which is still reasonable.

+Political risks are considered not applicable in the sense of regulatory constraints on business actions.
 For country specific regulatory changes the company can be considered diversified due to its Global expansion of the insured portfolio.
 However, the focus continues to be on the German and Spanish market as source of business and hence subject to EU regulation and is increasing due to the higher concentration on the core markets.
 As an example, the stronger enforcement of Iran sanctions can be considered an external shock, which has not at all had any material impact to the portfolio, although all clients were cancelled out of sanction reasons.
-The same holds for Brexit, where the exit strategy has been implemented as the reaction to the worst case and is already reflected in the current planning.